 Featured presentations included “We’re All in it Together,” Dr. Elizabeth Strand, University of Tennessee; “Key Findings of the Merck Animal Health Veterinary Wellbeing Study,” John Volk, Brakke Consulting; and “Wellness and Mental Health: Preventing Suicide and Building Resilience Among our Own,” by Dr. Christine Yu Moutier of the American Foundation for Suicide Prevention (AFSP).

-To help support colleges of veterinary medicine in the aftermath of a student’s death by suicide, the American Foundation for Suicide Prevention (AFSP), the American Veterinary Medical Association (AVMA) and the Association of American Veterinary Medical Colleges (AAVMC) jointly introduced a new resource at the meeting: “After a Suicide: A Toolkit for Colleges of Veterinary Medicine.”
+To help support colleges of veterinary medicine in the aftermath of a student’s death by suicide, the American Foundation for Suicide Prevention (AFSP), the American Veterinary Medical Association (AVMA) and the American Association of Veterinary Medical Colleges (AAVMC) jointly introduced a new resource at the meeting: “After a Suicide: A Toolkit for Colleges of Veterinary Medicine.”

 “The tragedy of suicide echoes throughout an organization,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “This toolkit provides a best-practices approach to effectively managing the impact of suicide on our academic communities, and we hope that all of our colleges and schools will take full advantage of this excellent resource.”

 Prior to the conference, the AAVMC’s Veterinary Mental Health Practitioners Group met to consider strategic development and collaborative opportunities.

 Several corporate partners providing funding to support the meeting.
 Zoetis served as the Premier Partner, Hill’s served as Signature Partner and Banfield Pet Hospital served as Associate Partner.